 Patient Population Under Consideration

-This recommendation applies to adolescents and adults (age 10 years or older) who have no signs or symptoms of eating disorders.
+This recommendation applies to adolescents and adults (10 years or older) who have no signs or symptoms of eating disorders (eg, rapid weight loss, weight gain, or pronounced deviation from growth trajectory; pubertal delay; bradycardia; oligomenorrhea; and amenorrhea).

 Definitions of Eating Disorders

-Common eating disorders and their key diagnostic criteria from the Diagnostic and Statistical Manual of Mental Disorders2 include the following:
+Common eating disorders and their key diagnostic criteria from the Diagnostic and Statistical Manual of Mental Disorders (Fifth Edition)2 include the following.

-- AN: Restriction of energy intake relative to requirements, leading to significantly low weight for age, sex, and developmental trajectory; intense fear of gaining weight or becoming fat; disturbance in the way body weight or shape is experienced.
+- Anorexia nervosa: Restriction of energy intake relative to requirements, leading to significantly low weight for age, sex, and developmental trajectory; intense fear of gaining weight or becoming fat; disturbance in the way body weight or shape is experienced.

-- BN: Recurrent episodes of binge eating characterized by eating a larger amount of food than the amount that most persons would eat and a sense of lack of control of overeating during the episode; recurrent inappropriate compensatory behaviors to prevent weight gain (e.g., self-induced vomiting and laxative misuse); undue influence of body shape and weight on self-evaluation.
+- Bulimia nervosa: Recurrent episodes of binge eating characterized by eating a larger amount of food than the amount that most persons would eat and a sense of lack of control of overeating during the episode; recurrent inappropriate compensatory behaviors to prevent weight gain (eg, self-induced vomiting and laxative misuse); undue influence of body shape and weight on self-evaluation.

-- BED: Recurrent episodes of binge eating and marked distress about binge eating episodes.
+- Binge eating disorder: Recurrent episodes of binge eating and marked distress about binge eating episodes.

-- Other specific feeding and eating disorder: Eating or feeding disturbance (e.g., atypical AN, BN, or BED of low frequency or limited duration; purging disorder; and night eating syndrome) that causes clinically significant distress or impairment but does not meet the full criteria for the disorders in this diagnostic class; in the published literature, persons meeting criteria for this disorder are often categorized as having a “subthreshold” diagnosis for another eating disorder based on endorsement of key behaviors (e.g., binge eating) that fall short of the required frequency and duration thresholds.
+- Other specific feeding and eating disorder: Eating or feeding disturbance (eg, atypical anorexia nervosa, bulimia nervosa, or binge eating disorder of low frequency or limited duration; purging disorder; and night eating syndrome) that causes clinically significant distress or impairment but does not meet the full criteria for the disorders in this diagnostic class; in the published literature, persons meeting criteria for this disorder are often categorized as having a “subthreshold” diagnosis for another eating disorder based on endorsement of key behaviors (eg, binge eating) that fall short of the required frequency and duration thresholds.

 Assessment of Risk

-Risk factors for eating disorders include various biological, psychological, social, and environmental factors, such as trauma, childhood adversity, perfectionism, rigidity, or social pressure related to appearance.1,5-7 Various populations are at increased risk for eating disorders, such as athletes, females, and younger adults (ages 18 to 29 years).1,8,9 Eating disorders also vary by race and ethnicity and sexual gender identity.
-White populations have higher rates of AN; BN is more prevalent among Latino, Asian, and Black persons than White persons.1,2,10 Transgender adolescents and young adults have higher rates of self-reported eating disorder diagnoses than cisgender heterosexual females.1,11 There is an increased incidence of eating disorders among persons with comorbid psychiatric conditions, including depression, obsessive compulsive disorder, substance use disorders, and anxiety disorders.1,12 Genetic heritability may also contribute to the risk of developing AN or BN.1,6,13,14
+Risk factors for eating disorders include various biological, psychological, social, and environmental factors, such as trauma, childhood adversity, perfectionism, rigidity, or social pressure related to appearance.1,5-7 Various populations are at increased risk for eating disorders, such as athletes, females, and younger adults (aged 18 to 29 years).1,8,9 Eating disorders also vary by race and ethnicity and sexual orientation and gender identity.
+White populations have higher rates of anorexia nervosa; bulimia nervosa is more prevalent among Asian, Black, and Hispanic/Latino persons than White persons.1,2,10 Transgender adolescents and young adults have higher rates of self-reported eating disorder diagnoses than cisgender heterosexual females.1,11 There is an increased incidence of eating disorders among persons with comorbid psychiatric conditions, including depression, obsessive-compulsive disorder, substance use disorders, and anxiety disorders.1,12 Genetic heritability may also contribute to the risk of developing anorexia nervosa or bulimia nervosa.1,6,13,14

 Assessment of weight, height, and body mass index (BMI) is considered the standard of care in primary care settings, and changes in growth or weight may lead to detection of some eating disorders.
-For persons without obvious physical symptoms or signs of eating disorders, screening questionnaires are available that could be used in primary care settings, including the Eating Disorder Screen for Primary Care (EDS-PC), Screen for Disordered Eating, and the SCOFF.1,15
+For persons without obvious physical symptoms or signs of eating disorders, screening questionnaires are available that could be used in primary care settings, including the Eating Disorder Screen for Primary Care (EDS-PC), Screen for Disordered Eating, and the SCOFF questionnaire.
+(Some experts do not consider SCOFF an acronym since questions are based on specific terminology from each of the signaling questions [eg, “Have you recently lost more than One stone in a 3 month period?”].)1,15

 Treatment or Interventions

 Persons suspected of having an eating disorder are typically referred to specialists for diagnostic evaluations and treatment.1 Treatment for eating disorders in symptomatic persons generally involves an interdisciplinary approach encompassing psychological/behavioral, medical, and nutritional components.
 Treatment may vary based on the severity of the disorder.
 Psychological approaches used include cognitive behavioral therapy, interpersonal psychotherapy, and dialectical behavior therapy.
-Two medications have U.S. Food and Drug Administration approval for treatment of an eating disorder, including lisdexamfetamine for BED treatment and fluoxetine for BN treatment.
-Other medications used to treat BED include topiramate and selective serotonin reuptake inhibitors (SSRIs).
-Medical management focuses on addressing physical and medical complications of eating disorders (e.g., cardiac instability, musculoskeletal injury, and endocrine function).1,16,17
+Two medications have US Food and Drug Administration approval for treatment of an eating disorder: lisdexamfetamine for binge eating disorder treatment and fluoxetine for bulimia nervosa treatment.
+Other psychotropic medications are used to treat eating disorder symptoms as well as comorbid psychiatric conditions (eg, depression and anxiety) but are not always indicated.
+Medical management focuses on addressing physical and medical complications of eating disorders (eg, cardiac instability, musculoskeletal injury, and endocrine function).1,16,17

 Suggestions for Practice Regarding the I Statement